davekeck/Xcode-4-Fixins/README.md

 __===== THE FIXINS =====__

-__CurrentLineHighlighter__: This fixin highlights the line currently being edited in the source editor, making it easier to track the current insertion point.
+__CurrentLineHighlighter__ (_Xcode 4 only_): This fixin highlights the line currently being edited in the source editor, making it easier to track the current insertion point.
 This fixin adds a "Current Line Highlight Color..." menu item to the Editor menu to set the highlight color.

 __DisableAnimations__: This fixin disables Xcode's various NSAnimation-based animations, such as the Show/Hide Debug Area, Show/Hide Navigator, and Show/Hide Utilities animations.

-__FindFix__: By default, when Xcode's inline find bar opens, it doesn't display any options to customize searching.
+__FindFix__ (_Xcode 4 only_): By default, when Xcode's inline find bar opens, it doesn't display any options to customize searching.
 This fixin makes Xcode show all find options (such as "Ignore Case") in the find bar when it opens.
 This fixin also makes text-replacement the default mode in the inline find bar, giving immediate access to the "Replace" and "Replace All" buttons.

 __HideDistractions__: This fixin adds a "Hide Distractions" menu item to the View menu, which focuses the current editor by hiding auxiliary views and maximizing the active window.
 This fixin works best when the XCFixin_DisableAnimations fixin is also installed.